bbc/simorgh/src/integration/README.md

 ## What is DOM Testing Library?

 [DOM Testing Library](https://github.com/testing-library/dom-testing-library) provides testing utilities that encourage good testing practices.
 It provides methods to query the DOM for nodes in a way that's similar to how the user finds elements on the page.
-All queries available an be found [here](https://testing-library.com/docs/dom-testing-library/api-queries)
+All queries available can be found [here](https://testing-library.com/docs/dom-testing-library/api-queries).

 ## What is a docblock pragma?